-I came up with this salad for a television appearance on Atlanta Plugged In this week.
+I came up with this citrus, fig, and walnut salad for a television appearance on Atlanta Plugged In this week.
 I was presenting a Paleo breakfast, lunch and dinner while trying to make Paleo accessible and focus on the commonalities between Paleo and the other leading healthy diets (there’s far more in common than there are differences).

 You can actually watch my appearance here: